kleqing/Rainmeter-game-mode-skin/README.md

 ![img](./img/layout.png)
 ## Q&A

-* This is some questions that you might want to ask!ư
+* This is some questions that you might want to ask!

 	<details>
 			<summary>Q: Can I change the icon?</summary>